-Flat Pedals or Clipless Pedals for Gravel Biking?
+Flat Pedals or Clipless Pedals for Gravel Biking

-Flat Pedals vs. Clipless for Road Cycling?
+Flat vs. Clipless Pedals for Road Cycling?

-But most commuters use double-sided clipless MTB pedals.
-That’s because you can clip in from either side.
-Also, clipping out tends to be easier because you can set them to lower tension than their single-sided counterparts.
+Double-sided clipless MTB pedals are also a good choice for commuting because you can clip in from either side.
+Besides that, clipping out tends to be easier because you can set them to lower tension compared to single-sided pedals.

-But if you ride through mostly wet weather, consider going with clipless pedals.
-It’s easy to slip off smooth flat pedals and lose balance and fall.
-And those painful pedal strikes to your shin….
+Aside from that, there are those painful pedal strikes to the shin.
 If you prefer flat pedals for commuting, be sure they’re high-quality pedals that keep your feet on their platform.

 Advantages of Flat Pedals

-1.Easier to use compared to clipless pedals
+- They’re easier to use compared to clipless ones.

 Disadvantages of Flat Pedals

-1.Some flat pedals can damage your shoe soles
+- Some flat pedals can damage your shoe soles.

-2.Painful strikes to the shin not uncommon
+- Painful strikes to the shin are not uncommon.

 Advantages of Clipless Pedals

-Proved to offer greater pedaling efficiency/power transfer especially during cycling sprints
+- Proved to offer greater pedaling efficiency/power transfer, especially during cycling sprints

-Feeling you’re securely connected with your bike
+- Feeling you’re securely connected with your bike

-Feet don’t slip out (secure foot placement on the pedal’s platform
+- Feet don’t slip out (secure foot placement on the pedal’s platform

-No pedal strikes to the shin
+- No pedal strikes to the shin

 Disadvantages of Clipless Pedals

-Cleats need frequent replacement
+- Cleats need frequent replacement.